 Though plans to open the entirety of the 4,500-km UK Coastal Route haven’t quite reached completion, many segments are already open, each with its own unique offerings.

 If you choose the South Bents and Amble stretch in the North East, you can experience sights like the first lighthouse in the world to use electricity and the Tynemouth Castle and Priory.
 This castle, over 2,000 years old, is famous for its coastal views, history, and fish and chips!

 A remarkable atmosphere

 If you make your way to Manchester, Fletcher Moss Park & Botanical Gardens — or Fletcher Moss as it’s called by locals — provides you with a dense and unspoiled garden to explore.

 Created by 19th-century philanthropist Fletcher Moss, the gardens have held the Green Flag Award — the national standard for parks and green spaces in England — since 2000.
 The grounds are most famous for their walled-in rock gardens, though there is an abundance of diverse plants and wildlife to admire.
 Bicycle rentals and picnics are top-rated at Fletcher Moss.

 Stonehenge is likely the most well-known megalith in the world.
 Holding mysteries over 4,500 years old, Stonehenge’s UNESCO status guarantees preservation and guidance to prevent damage or corrosion.

-An important world site whose astronomical significance is still being explored, Stonehenge belongs on every eco-traveller’s bucket list.
+Stonehenge sits on every eco-traveller’s bucket list, an important world site whose astronomical significance is still being explored.

-As part of our sustainability strategy How We Tread Right, our goal at Evan Evans is to include at least 1 MAKE TRAVEL MATTER® Experience on 50% of our itineraries worldwide by 2025.
+As part of our sustainability strategy How We Tread Right, our goal at Evan Evans is to include at least one MAKE TRAVEL MATTER® Experience on 50% of our itineraries worldwide by 2025.